BrianHicks/elm-cli/FIGHTME.md

 If you have a link to a paper or study about command-line usability with regards to short flags, please send me a link.
 I can find opinions on my own, thanks.

+### File Arguments or Flags take `-` for Console I/O

+Commands reading from files should accept `-` to indicate that they should read from `stdin` instead of disk.

+Commands writing to files should accept `-` to indicate that they should write to `stdout` instead of disk.

 #### Possible Exceptions

 There *are* a few places where short flags make sense: